-This event has been postponed.
-To be the first to know about the rescheduled date, please email firstname.lastname@example.org
+Due to the COVID-19 pandemic this event has been postponed until 2021.
+To be the first to know about the rescheduled date, please email email@example.com

 Financial innovation and technology offer exciting opportunities to make finance more accessible for all, but too often disabled people are excluded from the financial system – as innovators, employees and users.